oldmartijntje/Avans-2.1-LU1-POC/README.md

-# Avans-2.1-LU1-POC-frontend
+# Avans-2.1-LU1-POC
-This is the frontend for the avans 2.1 LU1 B assignment.
+This is the repo for the avans 2.1 LU1 B assignment.